 The structure of your URL should be well thought of.
 Therefore, it is of high import that your website should be structured as logical as possible and conforms to your target keywords.
 It is also important that you use these keywords in your URL.

-Remember that you must include in your budget of putting up your website it maintenance and upkeep.
+Remember that you must include in your budget of putting up your website, its maintenance and upkeep.
 This is another factor wherein websites fail.
 Websites must remain fresh and relevant to remain useful to users.

-Remember that your website is an integral part of any modern business most especially if you are into consumer goods.
+Remember that your website is an integral part of any modern business, most especially if you are into consumer goods.
 Setting aside a budget into your site helps in its upkeep and improvement.
-If your website dwindles or no longer optimized, you will lose and/or not gain new traffic.
+If your website dwindles or no longer optimised, you will lose and/or not gain new traffic.
 Adversely, your marketing will eventually be affected.

 Lastly, it is logical to market your website and have professionals build it.
 The small cost would be beneficial in the long run and cause you no headache than deciding to use a cheap DIY website builder that might not be able to provide what your business website actually need to be built.